Newsticker: Current information about the winter semester

-- All courses offered by the Language Center take place digitally in the summer semester 2021.
+- All courses offered by the Language Center in the winter semester 2021/22 take place digitally in accordance to the current status.

-- Unfortunately, guest students/auditors cannot be admitted to courses at the Language Center in the summer semester 2021 (including semester break), as free places are only given to enrolled students of the University of Stuttgart.
+- Unfortunately, guest students/auditors cannot be admitted to courses at the Language Center in the winter semester 2021/22 (including semester break), as free places are only given to enrolled students of the University of Stuttgart.

 Newsticker: Information on the coronavirus